 When Should Babies Stop Using Bottles?

-UCSF Benioff Children's Hospital recommends that babies begin weaning between 12 to 18 months of age.
+My Health Alberta suggests the best time to wean your baby from a bottle is between 12 and 18 months of age.
 Generally, you can begin to introduce a cup as early as 6 months of age, but there are certain signs that can help you know when to make the move from bottle to big-kid cup:

 - Your child is able to sit up on their own.